nexmo-community/ncco-bin/README.md

 ## Running locally

-Before you being you will need:
+Before you begin you will need:

 * ngrok or another local tunnel solution
 * A [Nexmo account](https://dashboard.nexmo.com/signup) that has had at least one top up and has some credit